joshuaxiao13/USACO/README.md

 # USACO
-My solutions to USACO contests :)
+My solutions to USACO contests.

 Currently in the Gold Division.